 Dr. Berman defined fatigue as "an overwhelming, sustained sense of exhaustion and decreased capacity for mental and physical work."
 This is in contrast to chronic fatigue, which is defined as "unpleasant, unusual, abnormal or excessive whole-body tiredness, disproportionate to or unrelated to activity or exertion and present for one month."
 As a person living with lupus, you may experience fatigue from a slight exertion, such as showering or making breakfast.
 Fatigue might make it difficult to even perform these tasks.
 That is what distinguishes the fatigue someone living with lupus experiences from that of other people.

 Dr. Berman said there are many factors that contribute to fatigue.
-She encouraged the group to think about other medical issues that could contribute to fatigue, as well as social and emotional issues since some of those may be modifiable.
+Disease activity from lupus itself especially during flare ups can cause fatigue.
+Other problems that can be caused by lupus, such as anemia may also be a factor in fatigue.
+However, fatigue is not always related to lupus and it is important to think about all the causes of fatigue to help improve it.
+She encouraged the group to think about other medical issues that could contribute to fatigue, such as pain, sleep problems, anxiety and depression, as well as medications and other medical conditions which should also be addressed.
 Unfortunately, among doctors who do not specialize in lupus, there may be a tendency to blame everything on lupus itself.
-Dr. Berman said that can be dangerous, and described some other conditions to speak to your doctor about.
+Dr. Berman said that can be dangerous, and described some other conditions to discuss with your doctor.

 - Thyroid Problems: An underactive thyroid can make you feel more tired.
 Most doctors check this yearly.
 If you haven’t had it checked, a TSH (thyroid stimulating hormone) level may be in order.

 - Stress: Doctors need to be asking their patients about stress as well.
-While she doesn't believe stress causes disease, she believes it certainly doesn't help people with lupus.
-Stress is usually something you can modify, so speaking to your doctor about your stress level and what can help alleviate it may be a good first step.
+While stress is not the cause of lupus, it certainly doesn't help people with lupus.
+Stress is usually something you can modify, so speaking to your doctor about your stress level and what can help alleviate it (like exercise or mediation) may be a good first step.

 - Depression: Being depressed definitely makes you feel tired and vice-versa.
 It can be a difficult cycle to break.
 If feelings of sadness become regular, seeing a therapist or psychiatrist may be helpful.

-- Diet: Some people with lupus struggle with gastrointestinal issues and may be on restrictive diets.
+- Diet: Some people with lupus struggle with gastrointestinal or kidney problems and may be on restrictive diets.
 If you aren't getting the right amount of calories, or aren't able to digest the right amount of calories, you can become very worn down and this can impact your fatigue levels.

 - Inflammation: Any time your body is experiencing excess inflammation, such as during a lupus flare, you will feel more tired.